BELARUS: Officials threaten to liquidate Minsk's New Life Church

 Meanwhile, police in the south-eastern city of Gomel summoned Living Faith Church Pastor Dmitri Podlobko and issued him with a second official warning, threatening him with possible criminal prosecution if he repeats the "offence" of conducting baptisms on his own property without permission.
 A court fined him two weeks' average wages for this in late July.
+(His assistant was also fined.)
 He will also have to meet the local police officer each month for the next year for a "preventive" conversation (see below).

-In mid-August, a Gomel court similarly fined two members of another local Protestant community for holding public baptisms in early July without seeking state permission (see below).
+In early August, a Gomel court similarly fined two members of another local Protestant community for holding public baptisms in early July without seeking state permission (see below).